-Once the activity has been determined to be in scope for the WFAA and necessary approvals are obtained from the campus unit decision-maker, the workflow process follows these guidelines:
+Once the activity has been determined to be in scope for WFAA and necessary approvals have been obtained from the campus unit decision maker, the workflow process follows the following guidelines.

-WFAA registration services are generally available to support campus unit-sponsored engagement, cultivation and stewardship activity for alumni, donors and stakeholders, if the WFAA tools are capable of meeting the needs of the activity.
-A nominal administrative fee will apply and all registration revenue collected is required to be deposited into a UWF fund.
+WFAA registration services are generally available to support campus unit–sponsored engagement, cultivation, and stewardship activity for alumni, donors, and stakeholders if WFAA’s tools are capable of meeting the needs of the activity.
+A nominal administrative fee will apply, and all registration revenue collected is required to be deposited into a UW Foundation fund.

-WFAA gift processing services are generally available to support campus unit-sponsored engagement, cultivation and stewardship activity for alumni, donors and stakeholders when the event includes payments with a gift component.
-Gifts must be eligible for tax-deductibility under IRS rules.
-See Gift Processing policies for more information.
+WFAA gift processing services are generally available to support campus unit–sponsored engagement, cultivation, and stewardship activity for alumni, donors, and stakeholders when the event includes payments with a gift component.
+Gifts must be eligible for tax deductibility under IRS rules.
+See our Gift and Fund Management policies for more information.

 Campus Events: WFAA Support Decision Process

-Will WFAA gift funds be used for the event or activity that campus unit is managing?
+Will WFAA gift funds be used for the event or activity that the campus unit is managing?

 Can university funds pay for the activity or portions of the activity?